OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Code Integration Hooks:
 AbilityResolver: Iterates GameManager.run_state.player_trinkets for player trinkets and BattleManager.get_enemy_trinkets() for enemy trinkets.
 RunState: Routes TRINKET-category instances to the dedicated player_trinkets container (5 slots).

+Part 4 of 4: Status Effects System
+Section F: Status Effects Architecture
+Status effects are stackable, persistent debuffs/buffs stored on GachaBallInstance and displayed in the UI.

+Storage:
+Each GachaBallInstance has a status_effects Dictionary: { StringName (effect_id): int (stack_count) }
+Stacks are managed via three methods:
+- add_status_effect(effect_id, amount): Adds/removes stacks (positive = add, negative = remove).
+Automatically cleans up when stacks ≤ 0.
+- get_status_effect_amount(effect_id): Returns current stack count (0 if not present).
+- clear_status_effect(effect_id): Removes all stacks of the effect.

+Application:
+Poison is applied via the Poison Vial trinket (trinket_poison_vial).
+When a team has the Poison Vial equipped, all damage dealt by that team applies 1 poison stack to the target.
+This is handled in BattleManager._resolve_single_effect_request:
+1. When creating a DAMAGE event, it checks if the source team has a Poison Vial via _has_team_trinket().
+2. If true, sets apply_poison: true flag on the CombatEvent.
+3. BattleAnimator applies the poison stack when animating damage via _apply_poison_stack().

+Processing & Decay:
+Poison is processed at the END of each turn in BattleManager._trigger_turn_end_abilities:
+1. For each poisoned unit, deal damage equal to poison_stacks.
+2. Create DAMAGE events (with skip_bump: true to avoid visual bump).
+3. After damage, reduce stacks by half (rounded down): new_stacks = floor(poison_stacks / 2).
+4. If new_stacks = 0, clear the status effect entirely.

+Lifecycle:
+Poison persists across turns until it decays to 0.
+Status effects are cleared when a unit returns to the discard pile via reset_battle_stats().

+UI Display:
+GachaBallView displays poison stacks as a purple label overlaying the unit icon.
+Updated automatically via SignalBus.unit_stats_changed when stacks change.